NCAS-CMS/cms-website/_unified-model/ozone-redistribution.md

 * "Host machine for ozone redistribution" should be set to "archer2".

 * Set "Initial ozone ancillary" to be your ozone ancillary file.
-If the file is very large and takes a long time to load in iris, ou can split it into individual years (contact the [CMS helpdesk](https://cms-helpdesk.ncas.ac.uk) for advice on this).
+If the file is very large and takes a long time to load in Iris, you can split it into individual years.
+Contact the [CMS helpdesk](https://cms-helpdesk.ncas.ac.uk) for advice on this.

 * Set "Orography ancillary" to be the full path and filename for the orography ancillary file used in the suite.
 To work out what this is, check the `install_ancil` app and potentially the optional configs.